Summer Retreat

 soundly under rain clouds

 I can never amend.
-They are

 as big as chiefs and amazons,